Element Types

 KlickerUZH supports the following element types:

-- Questions: Single Choice (SC), Multiple Choice (MC), Kprime (KP), Free Text (FT), Numerical Response (NR), Selection (SC), and Case Study (CS)
+- Questions: Single Choice (SC), Multiple Choice (MC), Kprime (KP), Free Text (FT), Numerical Response (NR), Selection (SE), and Case Study (CS)

 - Content: Content Element (CT), Flashcard (FC)